Trump's Methane Rollback That Big Oil Doesn't Want

 Still, environmental groups say methane needs to be regulated directly.

 While carbon dioxide makes up most of greenhouse gas emissions in the U.S., methane has 84 times the heat absorbing power of CO2 during its first two decades in the atmosphere.
-Last month, scientists with the Global Methane Budget reported that global emissions had reached their highest levels on record.
+Last month, scientists with the Global Carbon Project reported that methane emissions had reached their highest levels on record.

 "The Trump administration's decision to reverse course is deeply and fundamentally flawed," said Peter Zalzal, an attorney with the Environmental Defense Fund.
+His group estimates the effect will be about the same as adding greenhouse gas emissions from 100 coal-fired power plants every year.

 This and other recent environmental rollbacks could be reversed again if Joe Biden wins November's presidential election and Democrats gain control of the Senate.
 A law called the Congressional Review Act gives lawmakers the ability to overturn agency regulations that were recently made final.

-If the methane rollback remains, environmental groups are expected to challenge it in court.
-That would lead to years of legal battles over how to regulate methane, even as scientists say time is running out to address climate change and avoid its worst effects.
+Environmental Defense Fund already has announced it will challenge the change in court.
+So even if the methane rollback remains, that would lead to years of legal battles over how to regulate methane, even as scientists say time is running out to address climate change and avoid its worst effects.